thory01/imagine/README.md

 # Astria Image Generation GUI

-A React-based graphical user interface for generating and managing images, inspired by tools like Midjourney and Ideogram.ai.
-This project includes a gallery view with infinite scrolling, responsive layouts, and a streamlined API for image generation and management.
+A GUI for image generation

 ## Table of Contents